Special Weather Statement issued for Lancaster, York by NWS - News Break

 Special Weather Statement issued for Lancaster, York by NWS

-Effective: 2021-07-09 18:39:00 EDT Expires: 2021-07-09 19:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Lancaster; York STRONG THUNDERSTORMS WILL AFFECT PARTS OF LANCASTER AND YORK COUNTIES UNTIL 730 PM EDT At 700 PM EDT, Doppler radar indicated strong thunderstorms along a line extending from near Quarryville to near Sunnyburn to near Stewartstown.
-Movement was east southeast at 20 mph.
-Very heavy rain is expected.
-Wind gusts up to 50 mph are possible.
-Locations impacted include Shrewsbury, Quarryville, Stewartstown, Delta, Wakefield, Holtwood, Sunnyburn, Smithville, Susquehanna Trails, Christiana, Georgetown, Fawn Grove, Kirkwood, Little Britain, Buck, Peach Bottom, Rawlinsville and Airville.alerts.weather.gov
+Effective: 2021-07-08 09:57:00 EDT Expires: 2021-07-08 15:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Persons in campgrounds should consider seeking sturdy shelter until these storms pass.
+Target Area: Lancaster; York STRONG THUNDERSTORMS WILL AFFECT PARTS OF LANCASTER AND YORK COUNTIES UNTIL 315 PM EDT At 235 PM EDT, Doppler radar indicated strong thunderstorms along a line extending from Wrightsville to near Holtwood.
+Movement was northeast at 20 mph.
+Pea size hail and wind gusts up to 50 mph are possible.
+Locations impacted include Lancaster, Columbia, Millersville, Willow Street, Mount Joy, Manheim, East Petersburg, Stonybrook-Wilshire, Paradise, Salunga-Landisville, Maytown, Strasburg, Mountville, Hallam, Marietta, Quarryville, Wrightsville, Windsor, Wakefield and Yorkana.alerts.weather.gov

 Comments / 0